ibm-cloud-docs/openwhisk/cloud_object_storage_actions.md

 7. To use the Actions in the **cloud-object-storage** Package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
   * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
-    1. Click on an Action from the **cloud-object-storage** Package that you want to use.
+    1. Click an Action from the **cloud-object-storage** Package that you want to use.
 The details page for that Action opens.
-    2. In the left-hand navigation, click on the **Parameters** section.
+    2. In the left-hand navigation, click the **Parameters** section.
     3. Enter a new **parameter**.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

 ## Writing to an {{site.data.keyword.cos_short}} bucket